 Living with epilepsy

-Being diagnosed with any illness can be a shock.
-Everybody reacts differently to being told they have epilepsy.
-For some, it is a relief to have a name for what has been happening to them.
+Being diagnosed with any illness can be a shock, and everybody reacts differently.
+For some people, a diagnosis of epilepsy is a relief as it gives a name to what has been happening to them.
 Others will feel scared and upset or angry.
 All of these reactions are normal.
 Coming to terms with your diagnosis will take time, but with planning, most difficulties can be overcome.
-If you have any problems or questions, please discuss them with someone, either your GP, one of the National Society for Epilepsy helplines or one of our specialist epilepsy nurses.

 Having epilepsy should not take over your life, but it needs consideration.
 Learning more about your epilepsy can help you and your doctors make the right choices for you.